-As mentioned previously, buildings are well maintained and signage is minimal and designed for the pedestrian more than the vehicular traveler, though once on the Avenue, there is limited wayfinding signage to easily and clearly direct visitors to public parking garages or other destinations outside of the 5th Avenue Corridor.
+As mentioned previously, buildings are well maintained and signage is minimal and designed for the pedestrian more than the vehicular traveler though once on the Avenue, there is limited wayfinding signage to easily and clearly direct visitors to public parking garages or other destinations outside of the 5th Avenue Corridor.

-South of 5th Avenue, there exists Cambier Park which is a highly utilized public park offering tennis courts, a softball field, playground, a community center, the von Liebig Arts Center, and an amphitheater, and open space.
+Cambier Park is located south of 5th Avenue and it is a highly utilized public park offering tennis courts, a softball field, playground, a community center, the von Liebig Arts Center, and an amphitheater, and open space.
 All of these amenities appear to get significant use by residents and visitors alike and the park is a central gathering space.